oktadev/okta-spring-boot-docker-buildpacks-example/README.md

 # Spring Boot + Docker Example

 This example shows how to create a Spring Boot application, secure it, and build it with Docker--all just in 5 minutes!

-> [Okta](https://developer.okta.com/) has Authentication and User Management APIs that reduce development time with instant-on, scalable user infrastructure.
-Okta's intuitive API and expert support make it easy for developers to authenticate, manage and secure users and roles in any application.

 For further details, please read [How to Docker in Spring Boot][article].

 **Prerequisites:**